MariusZerni/project-2/README.md

 ## Overview

 Movify was my second project, with General Assembly, during the software engineering immersive course.
-Marius and I had to build a multi-page React web app, that consumes a public API within a mini 48 hour hackathon.
+Lucy and I had to build a multi-page React web app, that consumes a public API within a mini 48 hour hackathon.

 Deliberation didn't take long, as we knew straight away which external API we wanted to use.
 As we both have a passion for movies, The Movie Database API was the perfect fit.

 We built an app, where users can:
-- View a list of any Movie
+- View a list of any Movie.
-- Search for any Movie and view details on that specific Movie
+- Search for any Movie and view details on that specific Movie.
-- View a list of the Top Rated Movies
+- View a list of the Top Rated Movies.

 Want to find a great Movie to watch?
 Please feel free to check out Movify [here](https://lucymait.github.io/project-2/).

 ## Brief

-- **Consume a public API** – this could be anything but it must make sense for your project.
+- **Consume a public API** – this could be anything but it must make sense for the project.
-- **Have several components** - At least one classical and one functional.
+- **Have several components** – At least one classical and one functional.
 - **The app should include a router** - with several "pages".
-- **Include wireframes** - that you designed before building the app.
+- **Include wireframes** – designed before building the app.
-- Have **semantically clean HTML**
+- **Have semantically clean HTML**
 - **Be deployed online** and accessible to the public.